ans-group/docs.ukfast.co.uk/source/network/firewalls/dedifw_defaultports.md

-# Default Firewall Configuration - Dedicated Firewall

-To edit or change the your firewall rules, please login to the following area <https://my.ukfast.co.uk/server/dedicated-firewall.php>

-The default open ports are dependent on the type server operating system you have:
+# UKFast dedicated firewall - default configurations

+The default configurations for UKFast dedicated firewalls are set out below; these are dependant upon your server's operating system.
+You can change or edit your firewall rules in [MyUKFast](https://my.ukfast.co.uk/server/dedicated-firewall.php)

 ## Linux

-Traffic allowed **IN** over the internet to your Linux server:
+Traffic allowed **in** over the Internet to your Linux server:

 ```eval_rst
 +----------+-------+